 The law takes different forms in different states.

 In Louisiana, the public has complete access to information on offenders and their movements.
 One company offers email alerts to families warning of sex offenders moving to homes near them.

-In Washington, law enforcement officers can call at every house in the neighborhood to warn people about an offender moving in.
+In Washington, law enforcement officers can call at every house in the neighborhood to warn people about an offender

 Under Megan’s Law, convicted sex offenders are required to register with their local Sheriff Department.
 The Sheriff Department maintains a yearly registration for the duration of the period the person is mandated to register.